It's time for

 4. Promote new CO2-neutral

-conference formats and virtual participation at distant conferences by
+conference formats and virtual participation at distant

 a combination of financial incentives and technical support.
 Ask